HugoWALTER/EpiLights/README.md

 $ git clone https://github.com/HugoWALTER/EpiLights.git

-# Get your autolog at this adress (https://intra.epitech.eu/admin/autolog) and replace the token in "YOUR_AUTOLOG_HERE" var in config.js.
+# Get your autolog at this address (https://intra.epitech.eu/admin/autolog) and replace the token in "YOUR_AUTOLOG_HERE" var in config.js.

 $ nano config.js